youmisuk/FairCATE-Multilevel/README.md

 **`fairCATE_multilevel()`**

 **Description:**
-to estimate the CATE with fairness contraint.
+to estimate the CATE with fairness constraints.
 It will return:
 - `tau.hat`: the estimated CATEs.
 - `unfair`: the unfairness on each condition you specified in the argument `fairness`.
 - `cf_outcomes`: the estimated counterfactual outcomes from the fitted outcome model.
-- `ps_scores`: the estimated propensity scores fromo the fitted treatment model.
+- `ps_scores`: the estimated propensity scores from the fitted treatment model.

 **Usage**